Table of Contents

 Cannabis consumers have long preferred products containing high concentrations of THC.
 This demand has created an oversaturation within the market, causing many consumers to demand less intense products that are lower in THC and higher in CBD.
 While both compounds are derived from the cannabis plant, they are different in many ways that may alter your next dispensary purchase.
-In this article, we discuss the primary differences between cannabidiol (CBD) and delta-nine-tetrahydrocannabinol (THC).
+In this article, it’s a CBD vs THC showdown, where we discuss the primary differences between cannabidiol (CBD) and delta-nine-tetrahydrocannabinol (THC).

 CBD vs THC: Chemical Structure

 Both CBD and THC share the exact same molecular structure – which consists of 30 hydrogen atoms, 21 carbon atoms, and 2 oxygen atoms.
 Even the slightest difference in how these atoms are arranged creates differing impacts upon the human body.
 CBD and THC are similar to our body’s own endocannabinoids, allowing them to freely interact with cannabinoid receptors throughout the body.
 This complex interaction influences the release of neurotransmitters within the brain that are responsible for relaying information between cells.

 What is the difference between THC and CBD?

 Delta-nine-tetrahydrocannabinol (THC) and cannabidiol (CBD) are the two most prominent compounds within the cannabis plant.
 However, they differ quite dramatically in their effects.
 Unlike THC, CBD is a non-intoxicating compound, meaning that it is unable to get its user “high.”
 Due widely to this trait, CBD (as opposed to THC) is frequently used as a natural and dietary supplement.